The Sheen Resistance – how London gets its groove on

 Discovered and revived in 2009, their mission is to bring classic dance tunes to the ears & feet of London.
 When they’re not doing that they can be found modelling safari suits on the catwalks of Paris Fashion Week or travelling between Milan and Monte Carlo by sequinned jetpacks.
+Probably.

 The Sheen Resistance are Jason Regan and Andrew Burgess and since 2009, they have been on a mission to prove that classic disco never went away.
 With regular sold-out parties across West and South West London, they play infectious, groove-filled sets of 70s and 80s disco, dance and club classics, soul, funk and the occasional guilty pleasure.

 Their Lost In Disco nights have been a huge success in the beautiful shabby-chic environment of West London’s Bush Hall, on the South Coast at Brighton’s boutique Hotel Pelirocco, the riotous Mighty Hoopla festival and guest slots at a secret party in party heaven Ibiza.